Zjx402/Kea2/README.md

 python3 kea_launcher.py driver <...> unittest quickstart2.py
 ```

+> Hint: All commands in unittest is compatible in kea_launcher's sub-commands.
+See `python3 -m unittest -h` for details.

 ## Contributors/Maintainers

 Kea4Fastbot has been actively developed and maintained by the people in [ecnusse](https://github.com/ecnusse).